 I'm seeing a trend developing of Alex incorporating crisis actors into his narratives in ways that he has not up till this point.

-I've been listening to every single minute of his show from the day of the Sandy Hook shooting, and I can say with no hesitation that this is not normal.
+I've been listening to every single minute of his show from the day of this Andy Hook shooting.

 We've already seen Alex add actors to the conspiracy about the Aurora shooting.

-And now people arrested at the 2009 G20 meeting in Pittsburgh where actors engaged in a psyop run by the state, presumably at the behest of globalists, so they could gauge how the media would respond to the thing.
+And now people arrested at the 2009 G20 meeting in Pittsburgh were actors engaged in a psyop run by the state, presumably at the behest of globalists, so they could gauge how the media would respond to the thing.

-Let's leave aside for a moment how stupid this is, if you believe, as Alex does, that the globalists already control the media.
+Let's leave aside for a moment how stupid this is if you believe, as Alex does, that the globalists already control the media.

 What's more important is how Alex is missing out on a real instance of state oppression in service of using it to create a different conspiracy.